NDR 2019: New retirement, re-employment ages of 65 and 70 by 2030; higher CPF contributions for older workers

 According to Mr Lee, the whole process will take “10 years or so ... but it will depend on economic conditions”.

-Overall, the changes will support older workers to continue working longer and help them be more financially independent, said the prime minister.
+The changes will support older workers to continue working and help them be more financially independent, said the prime minister.

 He stressed that these newly announced adjustments do not affect CPF withdrawal policies or withdrawal ages.